 The boys of Knot O’ The Gate have been performing together for over 10 years.
 Likely to be found performing at the Celtic Club once a month usually Fridays, wineries, the Shamrock Hotel in Bendigo, or at the many Celtic and folk festivals throughout Victoria.

-Eric Purdie – Delivered in a ‘stand-up’ Glasgow style, Eric Purdie’s comedy presentation features humorous stories and anecdotes about life in Glasgow and the humour of the streets.
+Eric Purdie –The Glasgow Stand-Up Hour – Delivered in a ‘stand-up’ Glasgow style, Eric Purdie’s comedy presentation features humorous stories and anecdotes about life in Glasgow and the humour of the streets.
 His outrageous gags and unaccompanied songs provide a window into a culture few of us have seen.
-Eric’s stories tell of an Industrial Scotland and the Socialist Struggle in which he grew up.
-Eric describes life in the shipyards and on the building sites where he encountered many characters and witnessed many improbable but true sets of circumstances.
+Eric’s workshop, entitled “The Glasgow Working Man – A Social History of Glasgow”.
+In this workshop, Eric talks about growing up in the tenements and working on the building sites describing the heroic struggle of the women and men who fought to improve their conditions.

 Khristian Mizzi – 2017’s ‘Troubadour Artist’ Khristian Mizzi, is known for his stirring words and his intimate and powerful live performances.
 With songs that explore humanity, social injustice and gratitude for life and love, all sung with ‘A voice that sounds like a big warm hug’ , Khristian captures the hearts and imaginations of his audiences and has been cited as being ‘a genuine troubadour of our time’.